bcomnes/old-bret.io/_posts/articles/2014-12-07-all-watched-over-by-machines-of-loving-grace.md

 Someone uploaded this a while back and it's definately worth a watch.
 All of [Adam Curtis](https://en.wikipedia.org/wiki/Adam_Curtis)'s films are pretty amazing and worth checking out.

 *EDIT:* Just noticing the video preview pics.
-Don't worry, its not about Ayn Rand in the way you would expect an online video to be about Ayn Rand ;)g
+Don't worry, its not about Ayn Rand in the way you would expect an online video to be about Ayn Rand ;)

 <div class="flex-video"><iframe src="//player.vimeo.com/video/38724174?byline=0&amp;portrait=0&amp;color=ffffff" width="500" height="282" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe></div> <p><a href="http://vimeo.com/38724174">All Watched Over by Machines of Loving Grace 1</a> from <a href="http://vimeo.com/user10902936">SACPOP</a> on <a href="https://vimeo.com">Vimeo</a>.</p>